admin1

 What Is a Tire Sensor Valve?

-• Oscillator: Creates signals for communication.
+• Oscillator: Generates signals required for communication.

 How TPMS Works in Modern Vehicles